DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Additional Results

 \Figref{fig:train_env} are the snapshots of training environments of DMC under the natural video setting.
 The background videos are randomly sampled from the class of "arranging flower" which are drastically different from backgrounds used during testing (\Figref{fig:sequential_obs}).

 In~\Figref{fig:sequential_obs}, we show sequential observations in test environments of DMC under the natural video setting.
-The backgrounds videos are randomly sampled from the test data of Kinetic dataset which contain various classes of videos. \Figref{fig:sequential_obs} also visualizes the corresponding spatial attention maps of DRIBO trained encoders.
+The backgrounds videos are randomly sampled from the test data of Kinetic dataset which contain various classes of videos.
+Note that a single run of the DMC task may have \textit{multiple videos playing sequentially} in the background.

+\Figref{fig:sequential_obs} also visualizes the corresponding spatial attention maps of DRIBO trained encoders.
 For different tasks, \methodname encoders' activations concentrate on entire edges of the body, providing a more complete and robust representation of the visual observations.

 In addition to~\Figref{fig:pixel_observations}, we also show spatial attention maps for each convolutional layers in~\Figref{fig:spatial_map_each_layer}.
 We can observe that DRIBO trained encoders filter the complex distractors in the backgrounds gradually layer by layer.